bloom-housing/bloom/sites/public/README.md

 ## Running end-to-end tests locally

-- Start the Next.js server: `yarn test`
+- Start the Next.js server: `yarn test:cypress`
-- In the Cypress app, click on the test called "our_first_test.spec.js".
-This will open the Cypress test runner in a Chrome browser and run the test.
+- In the Cypress app, click on any test suite.
+This will open the Cypress test runner in a Chrome browser and run the suite.